-Reasons for judgement were released last week by the BC Supreme Court, Vancouver Registry, assessing damages for multiple, complex, orthopaedic injuries caused by a motor vehicle collision.
+Reasons for judgement were released this week by the BC Supreme Court, Vancouver Registry, assessing damages for a host of injuries resulting from a collision.\

 In the recent case (Grewal v.
 Naumann) the Plaintiff was involved in a 2007 T Bone collision.
 The collision was significant and resulted in 3 broken ribs, a knee injury requiring surgical intervention and a variety of soft tissue injuries resulting in some chronic symptoms.
 In assessing non-pecuniary damages at $110,000 Mr. Justice Masuhara provided the following reasons:

 My findings of the injuries suffered by the plaintiff from the Accident are:

 (a) three fractured ribs two of which were comminuted, and internal injuries which physically healed by January 2008;

 (b) chondromalacia patella and a small tear to the anterior horn of medial meniscus; which was repaired by surgery; there is some risk of arthritic degeneration but only slightly greater than the general population.
 The range of motion in his right knee has always been normal; though at times there has been the presence of fluid buildup which has never been assessed as more than minimal.

 (c) soft tissue injuries to neck, right shoulder, lower back, right wrist and right ankle.